 Vision loss is linked to socioeconomic disadvantage.
 Poor vision contributes to inequalities for marginalised and socially disadvantaged populations.
-90% of people affected of eye diseases live in low- and middle- income countries.
+90% of people affected by eye diseases live in low- and middle- income countries.
 Sub-Saharan Africa is one of the worst-affected regions.

 - 1.1 billion people globally have a vision impairment

 - 90% of people with vision loss and blindness can be helped

 Common causes of vision impairment and eye diseases